 Add the butter, the brown sugar and the spices to your mug then muddle them into a paste.

-Pour in the rum, top off with the hot water and mix well.
+Pour in the rum, top off with the hot water, dust with extra spices, add a cinnamon stick, stir and serve.

 HOW DO I TWEAK THIS?

-I replace the hot water with hot cider, add a pinch of sea salt and garnish with a dusting of cinnamon!
+I replace the hot water with hot cider, add a pinch of sea salt and garnish with a dusting of cinnamon.
+I've also tried hot pear cider, plum juice and even a mixture of citrus in place of the hot water.

-You can take this same recipe, multiply the ingredients by the number of people you want to serve (I double the number because most people will have two!) and put this all in a crock pot to keep warm for your cold weather happy hour!
+If you're serving this for a party, you can take this same recipe, multiply the ingredients by the number of people you want to serve (I double the number because most people will have two) and put this all in a crock pot to keep warm for your cold weather happy hour.

 Yes!
 That IS bacon as a garnish in my 2013 Bloody Martini - along with a whole cocktail pick full of garlic stuffed green olives!!!
 You can't start a New Year without some Bloodies, some Pig & a nice nibble of flavorful olives can you???